 The electronic recording of pseudoephedrine sales must be in an approved electronic form that meets the Criteria for Electronic Form to Record Pseudoephedrine Sales.
 The only electronic form that is approved is Project STOP.

 If a pharmacist does not know the identity of the person to whom pseudoephedrine is being supplied, he or she must record the unique reference number of a photo identification document.
 This means that a customer requesting a pseudoephedrine-based product must present an acceptable form of photographic identification.
-A digital driver licence is not currently an acceptable form of identification under the Regulation.
+A digital driver licence is an acceptable form of identification under the Regulation.

 For enquiries regarding subscriptions to Project STOP, contact the Pharmacy Guild of Australia (NSW Branch) on (02) 9467 7100.